noah44846/waskellc/docs/specification/main.typ

 - *Functional Programming Language Specification*: A specification of a functional programming language that is a subset of an existing functional language, tailored for efficient compilation to Wasm bytecode and seamless embedding into existing codebases.
 A subset of the standard library will be defined to support the language features.

 - *Functioning Compiler*: A fully operational compiler capable of translating the defined functional programming language into efficient Wasm bytecode, enabling high-performance execution across various environments and platforms.
-The compiled code should be able to seamlessly interact with other programming languages its embedded into.
+The compiled code should be able to seamlessly interact with other programming languages into which it is embedded.

 - *Language Documentation*: A documentation detailing the usage and development of the new functional programming language, including examples, and reference materials to facilitate learning and adoption by developers.
 Examples of embedding the language into existing codebases of different languages will be provided.